 To start, the person signing on behalf of the nursing home resident should not be personally liable for the charges unless she signs as a guarantor.

 Nursing homes are prohibited from requiring third parties to guarantee payment of nursing home bills, but many try to get family members to voluntarily agree to pay the bills.
-Many contracts have a murky provision asking the family member to sign as “responsible party.”
+Many contracts have a murky provision asking the family member to sign as a “responsible party.”
 In some cases, this has been interpreted as a guarantor and in others as simply the person who will use the resident’s funds to pay the charges.
-We counsel our clients to make it explicit that they are not signing as guarantor.
+We counsel our clients to make it explicit that they are not signing as guarantors.
 Often they are signing on behalf of the nursing home resident under a durable power of attorney and they write that after their signature.